 About the Contributor

-Camille McCurdy is a sophomore student at Bishop Feehan and a first-year writer for the ‘Rock Report.
-At Feehan, she is the co-leader of the Italian Club and participates in the Theatre Company and the Great Feehan Bake Off.
+Camille McCurdy is a junior student at Bishop Feehan and it is her second year writing for the ‘Rock Report.
+At Feehan, she participates in Theatre and she is the Junior Editor of the newspaper.
 Outside of school, she plays the guitar and tap dances.
-Other hobbies that she loves include reading, writing, music, world language, and travel.
+Other hobbies that she loves include reading, writing, music, history, and travel.

 Camille,